contensis/experience-engine/packages/personalization/docs/PERSONALIZATION_CONTEXT.md

 Register a new page view to compute signals and audiences with

-You should not need to call this as we watch for changes being made to the DOM tree using a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) and automatically detect navigation via changes to the URL
+You should not need to call this as we watch for changes being made to the DOM tree using a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) and automatically detect navigation (in a SPA) via changes to the URL

 ```typescript
 pageView(url?: string): void;